 As mentioned earlier, an autoclave is equal to a pressure cooker.
-The difference is that the action of the autoclave is more severe.
+The difference is that the action of the

 Instruments to be sterilized are stored in the chamber in the belly of the autoclave.
 As soon as the autoclave is turned on, a dense cloud of vapor is sent into the chamber.
 At this point, the pressure and temperature start to increase.
 Typically, most autoclaves will want to maintain a temperature of about 120°C (about 250°F).